 After months of poor performance, managers of frontier market funds are looking to countries such as Pakistan to deliver returns to investors.
-Tanzeel Akhtar
+Tanzeel Akhtar reports.

 Frontier markets faced a challenging year in 2015, with most indices posting negative returns.
 The MSCI Frontier Markets index, one of the most widely followed, fell more than 14%.